How to Maintain Scuba Tanks

 The valve is often forgotten.
 Valves have the hardest job of any piece of scuba gear.
 They must seal and release very high pressures in a controlled manner, time after time.

 There are many ways to care for your valves.
 First, never over-tighten the valve handle.
 The valve seat that makes the seal, closing the tank, does not need extra pressure to seal.
 Cranking the handle closed will only bend the valve stem.
-Valve stems should give you years of flawless service, but there is no way to repair a bent one, like the one on the right.
+Valve stems should give you years of flawless service, but there is no way to repair a bent one.

 Corrosion of the valve is another big concern.
 If water enters the tank, it will cause the metals to corrode.